jorgebucaran/colorette/README.md

 ## To chalk or not to chalk?

 Chalk is the go-to terminal colorizer for Node.js.
 It's robust and actively maintained.
 So, why not chalk?
 Because we can do just as well with less.
-Chalk is [larger](https://packagephobia.now.sh/result?p=chalk) than [colorette](https://packagephobia.now.sh/result?p=colorette) and 20x~100x [slower](#benchmark-results) depending on what you're doing.
+Chalk is [larger](https://packagephobia.now.sh/result?p=chalk) than [colorette](https://packagephobia.now.sh/result?p=colorette) and 20 to 100 times [slower](#benchmark-results) depending on what you're doing.

-Part of the complexity stems from a chainable API where styles are used both as properties or methods by sharing the same [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype).
-The trick is not evident unless you look at the implementation.
-You are just told it works, but none of it is essential to accomplish our goals.
+Part of the complexity comes from a chainable API where styles are used both as properties and methods by sharing the same [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype).
+It isn't evident how this could work unless you look at the implementation.
+You are just told it does, but none of it is essential to solve the problem at thand.

 ```js
 red.bold.underline("Do you believe in magic?")